Kizliak/layerzero-btcb-farmer/README.md

 # Layerzero BTC.b bridge farmer

-This script move BTC.b token between Polygon-Avalanche networks.
+This script moves BTC.b tokens between Polygon-Avalanche networks.
 This is not a full combine for airdrop.
 The main purpose of this script is to keep regular activity by moving BTC.B between Polygon/Avalanche networks.

 ## Prerequisites